 Dermaplaning is almost like shaving your face only without the shaving cream and the BIC razor.
-However, an aesthetician uses a small scalpel blade, gently doing an upward motion.
-It doesn't hurt at all and is super effective.
+However, an aesthetician uses a small scalpel blade, gently and in an upward motion scalping away.
+It doesn't hurt and is super effective.

 When I first got it done, I couldn't believe how much gnarly stuff was coming off my face.
 Below is the picture to prove that no matter how well you wash your face, it can never remove all the makeup and dirt.
 This is why dermaplaning goes beyond just a basic shave.
 I can honestly say that my skin felt smooth, clean and brighter.